jlortiz0/RandomStuff/README.md

 ## Quick List

+ - AgeCounter - See account ages of everyone in a Discord server.
  - DeathRanking - See how many times you (and others) dug straight down.
  - Disenchant - Transfer enchantments from a weapon to a book.
  - NimbusMARS - A MIPS IDE modified to have dark mode and some other QoL things.